Skip to content

 )();

-The transaction is released (committed or rolled back) before the connection is released.
+The transaction resource will release (commit or roll back) before the database connection is closed.

-• Starting and stopping background workers tied to a request’s lifetime
+• Tying lifetimes: Starting and stopping background worker threads or child processes associated with a request’s lifetime.